 The entertainment industry is a profit powerhouse, with revenues now over $2 trillion worldwide.
-Unfortunately, the industry’s high-profile content, reliance on digital systems, and growing supply chain of partners make the sector an attractive target for hackers.
+Unfortunately, the industry’s high-profile content, reliance on digital systems, and growing supply chain of partners make the entertainment sector an attractive target for cyber attacks.
 Whether intended to steal consumer information, hold content to ransom, or distribute propaganda, data breaches are taking their toll on the industry.
 In 2020, almost half of firms in the sector reported at least one incident, and took an average of 224 days to identify a data breach, two weeks longer than the global average.

 Valuable content leaks